desy-ml/cheetah/docs/coordinate_system.md

 $$\vec{x} = (x, px, y, py, \tau, \delta, 1)$$

 The first 6 values are the canonical variables in the phase space.
-The trailing $1$ is augmented as in affine transformation, for convenient calculations of thin-length kicks, misalignmenents, etc.
+The trailing $1$ is augmented as in affine transformation, for convenient calculations of thin-lens kicks, misalignmenents, etc.

 The phase space coordinates are defined in the curvelinear coordinate system with respect to a reference particle at a position $s$ along the beamline: